Bitcoin 101: The Complete Beginner's Guide

 • Fees.
 Exchanges charge fees for buying, selling, and withdrawing Bitcoin.
 Compare fee structures — they vary significantly.

 • Verification requirements.
 Most regulated exchanges require identity verification (KYC).
-This means providing a government ID and sometimes proof of address.

 • Payment methods.
 Some exchanges accept bank transfers, credit cards, or even Apple Pay.
 Bank transfers typically have the lowest fees.